octoflar/especia/README.md

 ## Versioning

-Release versions YYYY.N are numbered by the year of the release follwowed by an single-digit number, which enumerates the release within the release year.
+Release versions YYYY.N are numbered by the year of the release follwowed by a single-digit number, which enumerates the release within the release year.
 For example, version 2016.1 denotes the first release of the year 2016.